Romantic and vain gem, which is mirrored on the Danube!

 The capital of Hungary is a truly wonderful city, almost inextricably linked to the Danube, where, especially in the evening .... he loves to look at himself, with his castles, palaces and churches.
 And, of course, the sumptuous neo-Gothic Parliament, whose shape shines all over the city.

-Budapest, where the traces of two cities in one are clearly evident: Buddha, west of the river, regal and sumptuous with notorious castle, and Plague, modern, with its palaces, cafes and splendid markets.
+Budapest, where the traces of two cities in one are clearly evident: Buddha, west of the river, regal and sumptuous with notorious castle, and Pest, modern, with its palaces, cafes and splendid markets.

 HOW TO GET

 The airport is well connected to major European destinations and also with the Middle East, Asia and North America.
 Until 2012, it was the airline's hub Malév, then failed that same year.
 Currently it is the basis of the Wizz Air, the Hungarian Low-Cost company, one of the most used to fly in Eastern Europe.

 Through our official page, all the info and direct connections to the airport by train, bus and shuttle.